openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Stretch Root on ZFS.rst

 data.
 This allows the root filesystem to be rolled back without rolling back user data such as logs (in ``/var/log``).
 This will be especially important if/when a ``beadm`` or similar utility is integrated.
-The ``com.sun.auto-snapshot`` setting is used by some ZFS snapshot utilities to exclude transient data.
+The ``com.sun:auto-snapshot`` setting is used by some ZFS snapshot utilities to exclude transient data.

 If you do nothing extra, ``/tmp`` will be stored as part of the root